poweic/Bit-Twiddling-Hacks-By-Sean-Eron-Anderson/README.md

 r = t - (v < PowersOf10[t]);
 ```

-The integer log base 10 is computed by first using one of the techniques above
-for finding the log base 2.
-By the relationship
-log<sub>10</sub>(v) = log<sub>2</sub>(v) / log<sub>2</sub>(10), we need to
-multiply it by 1/log<sub>2</sub>(10), which is approximately 1233/4096, or
-1233 followed by a right shift of 12.
-Adding one is needed because the
-IntegerLogBase2 rounds down.
-Finally, since the value t is only an
-approximation that may be off by one, the exact value is found by
-subtracting the result of v < PowersOf10[t].
+The integer log base 10 is computed by first using one of the techniques above for finding the log base 2.
+By the relationship log<sub>10</sub>(v) = log<sub>2</sub>(v) / log<sub>2</sub>(10), we need to multiply it by 1/log<sub>2</sub>(10), which is approximately 1233/4096, or 1233 followed by a right shift of 12.
+Adding one is needed because the IntegerLogBase2 rounds down.
+Finally, since the value t is only an approximation that may be off by one, the exact value is found by subtracting the result of `v < PowersOf10[t]`.

-This method takes 6 more operations than
-IntegerLogBase2.
-It may be sped up (on machines with fast memory access)
-by modifying the log base 2 table-lookup method above so that the entries
-hold what is computed for t (that is, pre-add, -mulitply, and -shift).
-Doing so would require a total of only 9 operations to find the log base 10,
-assuming 4 tables were used (one for each byte of v).

-Eric Cole suggested I add a version of this on January 7, 2006.
+This method takes 6 more operations than IntegerLogBase2.
+It may be sped up (on machines with fast memory access) by modifying the log base 2 table-lookup method above so that the entries hold what is computed for t (that is, pre-add, -mulitply, and -shift).
+Doing so would require a total of only 9 operations to find the log base 10, assuming 4 tables were used (one for each byte of v).Eric Cole suggested I add a version of this on January 7, 2006.

 <hr>

 <a name="IntegerLog10Obvious">
 ### Find integer log base 10 of an integer the obvious way
 </a>

 ```c
 unsigned int v; // non-zero 32-bit integer value to compute the log base 10 of